-- Floor plans in submission are schematic, and only show 3-bedroom units. - Basement plans have not been included. - Building elevations need to be coordinated with grades indicated on civil plans, and as noted, building footprints are not the same on architectural drawings and the civil plans. - More detail is required regarding proposed exterior materials. - How will trash and recycling be handled on the site?
-There does not appear to be a designated space in the site plan for a dumpster if regular Town pick-up is not available (which seems to be the case). - Landscape plan does not appear to indicate any site fencing. - It is recommended that the architect confirm that the proposed building plans are compliant with building code egress requirements. - The developer's submitted materials indicate that upon completion, the Town would take over maintenance of Dupee.
-This is contradicted in the letter from Walpole DPW-Engineering that states that the entire length of Dupee should be maintained by the condominium association. - More information is needed to understand site and street lighting plans. - Given how close the proposed buildings are to each other, along with some potential concerns relative to fire truck access, consideration should be given to providing fire suppression systems in each structure (which is typically not required in two-family homes). - Given increased residency on Dupee, a crosswalk across Dupee should be provided at the intersection with High Plain Street (this is a suggestion of the Police Department).
-Given the absence of sidewalks, other traffic calming measures should be considered. - Locations of ground-mounted mechanical equipment have not been indicated on any plans.
+- Floor plans in submission are schematic, and only show 3-bedroom units.
+Plans now include two types of 2-bedroom units along with a 3-bedroom model.
+However, we do not know where each type is proposed to be placed on the site. - Basement plans have not been included.
+Current plans still indicate a down stair from the entry level, implying the presence of a basement.
+If this is the intention, this needs be included in the plans.
+Will there be a bulkhead entry that needs to be shown on the civil plans? - Building elevations need to be coordinated with grades indicated on civil plans, and as noted, building footprints are not the same on architectural drawings and the civil plans.
+No change. - More detail is required regarding proposed exterior materials.
+No change. - How will trash and recycling be handled on the site?
+There does not appear to be a designated space in the site plan for a dumpster if regular Town pick-up is not available (which seems to be the case).
+No change.
+This reviewer has not seen a trash management plan. - Landscape plan does not appear to indicate any site fencing.
+No change. - It is recommended that the architect confirm that the proposed building plans are compliant with building code egress requirements.
+A stair was added to grade from the main living level at the rear of the building is now in the plans.
+This is likely to take care of any concerns. - The developer's submitted materials indicate that upon completion, the Town would take over maintenance of Dupee.
+This is contradicted in the letter from Walpole DPW-Engineering that states that the entire length of Dupee should be maintained by the condominium association.
+This reviewer has no new information on this issue. - More information is needed to understand site and street lighting plans.
+See comments above. - Given how close the proposed buildings are to each other, along with some potential concerns relative to fire truck access, consideration should be given to providing fire suppression systems in each structure (which is typically not required in two-family homes).
+No change. - Given increased residency on Dupee, a crosswalk across Dupee should be provided at the intersection with High Plain Street (this is a suggestion of the Police Department).
+Given the absence of sidewalks, other traffic calming measures should be considered.
+No change. - Locations of ground-mounted mechanical equipment have not been indicated on any plans.
 These should be included in the documentation, along with information about sound levels produced by the equipment.
+Also stated above.